- Public Works Department

 Public outreach events were held: September 20, 2018 (Ozark Natural Foods); September 22, 2018 (Fayetteville Farmers’ Market); January 9, 2019 (Fayetteville Public Library); January 10, 2019 (Arkansas Research & Technology Park); and January 17, 2019 (Boys & Girls Club).

-- View the Extent and Level of Service as presented to the Special Council Committee on August 31, 2018.
+- Extent and Level of Service as presented to the Special Council Committee on August 31, 2018.

-- View the Sustainable Stormwater Management Plan update as presented to City Council July 31, 2018.
+- Sustainable Stormwater Management Plan update as presented to City Council July 31, 2018.

-- Please see the presentation by City Engineer Chris Brown that details all of the potential projects in this presentation given to the City Council in June.
+- Presentation by City Engineer Chris Brown that details all of the potential projects in this presentation given to the City Council.